bcoles/kasld/docs/reproducibility.md

 | x86_64 | 7.0.0 | mainline | no5lvl | on | 9 bits | 9 bits |
 | x86_64 | 7.0.0 | mainline | la57 | on | 9 bits | 9 bits |

-Each row is one boot.
-Where the architecture randomises the image base, that base is drawn afresh on every boot and the residual depends on where it lands: a base the evidence brackets tightly leaves fewer surviving bits than one in an open span.
-Repeated boots of the same cell and profile have been observed to differ by one bit on `loongarch64` and up to three on `ppc32`; the cells measured elsewhere did not vary.
+Each row is one boot, and the residual is not a constant of the cell.
+Where the architecture redraws the image base every boot, a figure the evidence actually moves follows where the base landed — the mechanism, and which cells it touches, are set out under the chart above.
+On this kernel line it reaches `ppc32` and the `loongarch64` 6.x cells; a figure that is the starting window unmoved repeats exactly, because a prior is a constant.

 Two consequences follow for reading the table.
 A small difference between two profile rows of the same cell may be the draw rather than the profile, since the